jindongjie/blog-vuepress-2025/docs/gentoo/My Gentoo Linux Upgrade Guide[dracut+systemdboot].md

 ---
 ## My Gentoo Linux Upgrade Guide
 - This Guide include two part, part one is package update, second part is kernel upgrade.
-- Part one is suit for any Gentoo Linux machine, but part two is customize version (We will customize kernel parameter and compile it by us manually!) is unfotanly need dracut for initramfs generate and systemboot for bootloader.If not, well, some command need to be chagne, but the general flow is same.
+- Part one is suit for any Gentoo Linux computer, but part two is customized version (We able to customize kernel configuration and compile it manually!) is unfortunately need **dracut** for initramfs generate and **systemboot** for bootloader.If you choose other alernatives, some command need to be change, but the general flow is same.
-- This is temperary for my PERSONAL REFRENCE ONLY, if you are newbee with Gentoo please read offical gentoo linux documentation first, this is for experianced user to refrence and optmize they update process.
+- This is temporary for my **PERSONAL REFRENCE ONLY**, if you are not familiar with Gentoo Linux, please read offical gentoo linux document first, this is for senior user to refrence and optmize they update flow.
 - Here is 2 offical guide you must read if you want to manage your Gentoo Linux:
   1. [Portage Guide, about package management](https://wiki.gentoo.org/wiki/Portage)
   2. [https://wiki.gentoo.org/wiki/Kernel, about kernel upgrade](https://wiki.gentoo.org/wiki/Kernel)

 ## Part One Package Update
 ### sync with repository
-1. If you want to update all package for Gentoo Linux, first for all, you need sync all repository with upstream. there are two way to do this, first is fastest way --- download entire ebuild repository by using command:
+1. If you want to update all package for Gentoo Linux, first for all, you need sync all repositorys with upstream. there are two way to do this, first is fastest way --- download the compressed package information index by:
 ```bash
 emerge-webrsync
 ```
-This is the way i recommand, just like other Linux distrobution, fast and easy.
+This is the most efficient way.

-2. Use old-school '--sync' subcommand to sync with repository per package, this will cost lots of time if you install lots of package on your machine,but you get more control to this process.
+2. Use old-school '--sync' command to sync with repository per package, this will cost lots of time if you install lots of package on your machine,but you get more control to this process.
 Here is section of offical doc for it:
    --sync Updates repositories, for which auto-sync, sync-type and sync-uri  attributes  are
               set in repos.conf.
 A list of repos or aliases can be specified, in which case they